Grachev-Alexey/amolpinteg1/replit.md

 - ✓ Fixed LPTracker API endpoints to use correct documentation (contact fields, custom fields, webhook setup)
 - ✓ Enhanced integration-status endpoint to provide detailed user-specific information
 - ✓ Added navigation item "Интеграции" in admin sidebar for easy access to monitoring tools
+- ✓ Fixed authentication redirect issue - now unauthenticated users are redirected to login instead of 404
+- ✓ Resolved 404 error appearing on all pages by fixing route structure

 **July 10, 2025 - Migration to Replit Environment Complete**
 - ✓ Successfully migrated from Replit Agent to standard Replit environment